 Is the app still free?

 Yes!
 The $4.99USD (local taxes may apply) in-app purchase is entirely optional.
-You can still play 5 games and access the leaderboards without a purchase.
+You can still play the free games and access the leaderboards without a purchase.

 Why can't I make my own username?